University of Birmingham develops revolutionary eye drops to treat age-related blindness

 This is a problem because, apart from being an unpleasant procedure for patients to undergo, the injections can cause tearing and infections inside the eye and an increased risk of blindness.

-Now scientists led by biochemist Dr Felicity de Cogan, from the University of Birmingham’s Institute of Inflammation and Ageing, have invented a method of delivering the injected drug as an eye drop instead, and their laboratory research has obtained the same outcomes as the injected drug.
+Scientists led by biochemist Dr Felicity de Cogan, from the University of Birmingham’s Institute of Microbiology and Infection, invented a method of delivering the injected drug as an eye drop instead, and their laboratory research in rats obtained the same outcomes as the injected drug.

 The drop uses a cell-penetrating peptide (CPP) to deliver the drug to the relevant part of the eye within minutes.